TheInvincibleRalph/Pistis-DevOps/scm.md

 - **Lessons Learned:**
   - **Ease of Use:** Providing a user-friendly interface and additional features (e.g., pull requests, code reviews) can significantly enhance Git adoption and make it easier for teams to use effectively.
-  - **Community Engagement:** Building a community around Git through integrations, open-source contributions, and educational resources can drive widespread adoption and innovation. [**GitHub Blog** - How GitHub Uses Git](https://github.blog/2020-04-15-how-github-uses-git/)
+  - **Community Engagement:** Building a community around Git through integrations, open-source contributions, and educational resources can drive widespread adoption and innovation.

 2. **Case Study: Google**